Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 \subsection{Computational experiments}

 In this section, we present the results from a number of experiments with the model presented above, using real-world data from the e-grocery retailer considered in this paper.
-In a first set of experiments, we explore the solution behaviour with respect to convergence of the duality gap, i.e.\ the relative difference between a solution found by the optimiser and a lower bound, over time.
+In a first set of experiments, we explore the solution behaviour with respect to convergence of the duality gap, i.e.\ the relative difference between a solution found by the optimiser and an upper bound, over time.
 In addition, we discuss the impact of the weighting factor $\alpha$ on the values of the two parts of the objective function, given that we allow for a fixed relative deviation $\delta$ in the number of picks between stations.
 This allows us to derive an interval of reasonable values for the weighting factor $\alpha$.
 Furthermore, we consider the effect of the allowed deviation $\delta$ between stations on the structure of the solutions.
-Finally, we also compare our integrated three-level storage assignment approach to a sequential proceeding, i.e.\ solving the area allocation problem (akin to the forward reserve problem) and the assignment of the selected SKUs to shelves consecutively.
-All experiments were conducted with the Gurobi optimiser version 9.0.2 on a computer with 16 GB RAM and a 11th Gen Intel(R) Core\texttrademark~ 94i7 Processor 2.30 GHz.
+Finally, we also compare our integrated three-level storage assignment approach to a sequential proceeding, i.e.\ solving the area allocation problem (akin to the forward reserve problem), the assignment to stations, and the assignment of the selected SKUs to shelves consecutively.
+All experiments were conducted with the Gurobi optimiser version 9.0.2 on a computer with 16 GB RAM and a AMD Ryzen\texttrademark~ 5 1600 3.2 GHz CPU.